 Financial Instability could be summed up as:

 Success breeds excess which leads to crisis

 Economic stability itself breads instability.

-Since the credit crisis, many have looked back at the Great Moderation (prolonged period of economic growth during 1990s and 2000s) had examined how it contributed to complacency and risk-taking.
+Since the credit crisis, many have looked back at the Great Moderation (a prolonged period of economic growth during the 1990s and 2000s) had examined how it contributed to complacency and risk-taking.